COSC3020/theory-vs-practice-Hrics12-1/README.md

   Algo $B_2$: $50(1,000,000)+100$ = $50000100$ or .00005% of Algo $B_2$<br><br>
   You can see from the percentages that as the input size grows the lower order terms and constants have a much smaller impact on the amount of operations the algorithm does.
 So in practice you need to know how impactuful your lower order terms and constants will be based on individual circumstances.

-2. In asymptotic analiysis we treat all constants at the same rate.
-When in practice constants can take different amounts of time.
-Like comparing strings takes longer then comparing integers.
+This also goes into seeing a algorithm with a smaller time complexity but a large constant going slower then an algorithm with a worse time complexity and smaller constant.

-3. Hardware as an issue.
+ Hardware as an issue.
 Asymptotic analysis does not take into account for hardware specifics like your cache and or memory hierarchy.
 Running an algorithm and getting a certain Big-O bound on one machine could be significantly different on a different machine.

 - Suppose finding a particular element in a binary search tree with 1,000